Landsil/Avrae-Customizations/README.md

 Small projects for fun, good for learning or personal usage.

 - `duck.alias` Exercise in Custom Counters (CC), it gives you a bag with ducks inside and bunch of actions to perform.
+- `learn.alias` This is a fun showcase of converting epoch to date time and giving user a google calendar link

 ### Server Tools
 Bigger tools, good for learning or server wide usage.
 You are welcomed to self-deploy those with added customisation.